w8sl/Ortho4XP/Install_Instructions.md

 Important notices:
 -------------------------------
 - Set the `custom_overlay_src` config variable to the: `../X-Plane 12/Global Scenery/X-Plane 12 Global Scenery` directory !
 - After modifying the settings, press the `Apply` button, for the current session.
-Press `Write App Config` to make cahnges permanent
+Press `Write App Config` to make cahanges permanent
 - Always close Ortho4XP by pressing the blue “turn-off” button
 - To use the progressive_zl feature or create symlinks to Custom Scenery, set the `xplane_install_dir` in the Ortho4XP Config settings